CameraTrapDetectoR/CameraTrapDetectoR/README.md

                             make_plots=TRUE, # this will plot the image and predicted bounding boxes sample50 = TRUE) # this will cause the model to only work on 50 random images in your dataset.
 To do the whole dataset, set this to FALSE
 ```
 There are many more options for this function.
-Type `?deploy_model` or see the user manual for details.
+Type `?deploy_model`, see the user manual, or consult the [wiki](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR/wiki/Function-Arguments) for details.

-## Alternative Step 4: Deploy using the Shiny App
+## Deploy the Model in Shiny
-Copy + paste this code to the console.
+Copy + paste this code to the R console to launch the interactive app:
 ```
 runShiny("deploy")
 ```
 This will launch a Shiny App on your computer.
-See the **Shiny Demo** vignette for a complete example on using the Shiny app.
+See the **Shiny Demo** vignette or the [wiki](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR/wiki/Shiny-Tutorial) for a complete example on using the Shiny app.

 ## Install from source